bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 ### Next steps

 These models have been built primarily to show the value of adding machine learning capabilities to solve problems which require consideration of a large amount of factors.
-Implementing all possible variables influencing a player's performance in a given Premier League round is simply not feasible, and the problem of setting up a Fantasy draft is, as all complex problems of this sort, an area where expert humans continue to outperform automated efforts.
+Implementing all possible variables influencing a player's performance in a given Premier League round is simply not feasible, and the problem of setting up a Fantasy draft is, as most complex problems of this sort, an area where expert humans are likely to continue outperforming automated efforts.

+However, the value of machine learning, data science and quantitative methods as decision support is indisputable.
+Letting machines do what they do best – crunching big data sets and discovering intricate patterns – and use this insight as guidance for making decisions, is probably (and perhaps, hopefully) a more rational approach, also for Fantasy Premier League.

 <sup>1</sup>Examples of articles written in [2017](https://medium.com/@277roshan/machine-learning-to-predict-high-performing-players-in-fantasy-premier-league-3c0de546b251), [2018](https://towardsdatascience.com/beating-the-fantasy-premier-league-game-with-python-and-data-science-cf62961281be) and [2019](https://medium.com/@sol.paul/how-to-win-at-fantasy-premier-league-using-data-part-1-forecasting-with-deep-learning-bf121f38643a)